 - 5 ice cubes

-- 3 stalks of beet greens (any greens will work here)
+- 3 stalks beet greens spinach or kale

 - Everything into your blender and blend until smooth.